Backgrounder on Mixed Oxide Fuel

 Mixed Oxide Fuel

 With the end of the Cold War, the United States and the former Soviet Union began dismantling thousands of nuclear weapons.
-This work resulted in large amounts of excess weapons-usable uranium and plutonium.
-Proper controls are needed to ensure these materials are safeguarded and managed in a way that protects the environment, health and safety.
+This work resulted in large amounts of excess uranium and plutonium.
+Neither country wanted this material to be turned back into nuclear weapons.
+It must be kept safe and managed in a way that protects the environment, health and safety.

-MOX fuel has been fabricated for many years in Europe, and is currently produced in the United Kingdom and France.
+MOX fuel has been fabricated for many years in Europe.
+It is produced in the United Kingdom and France today.
+These countries use plutonium separated from commercial spent fuel to make MOX fuel.
 Commercial MOX-fueled light water reactors are used in France, the U.K., Germany, Switzerland and Belgium.
-In the U.S., MOX fuel was fabricated and used in several commercial reactors in the 1970s.
+In the U.S., MOX fuel was fabricated and tested in several commercial reactors in the 1970s.
+But that work stopped after the U.S. government ended its support for reprocessing in 1977.

 MOX Fuel Fabrication Facility